German Swiss International School: Secondary department

 International Advanced Subsidiary/A-levels are available for German and Chinese in Y11 for advanced students, so long as they take the IGCSE exam earlier in Y9.
 Advanced maths students may also elect to take the Further Pure maths course at IGCSE level.
 For the IB programme, students are only allowed a maximum of 6 subjects in total, with English and Mathematics being compulsory.
 Students are required to choose one subject each from the GCSE/IGCSE categories (with the addition of Anthropology as an option in Humanities).
 However, students are allowed to pursue a second Humanities or Science subject if they decide not to take a subject from the Arts.

 German International Stream

 In line with most German states, the German Secondary Department offers an eight-year Gymnasium course.
 The curriculum is based on the core curriculum of German schools in Southeast and East Asia, which in turn is based on the curricula of the state of Thuringia.

 The school offers English, French, Latin and Mandarin programmes.
 GSIS is one of the first German Schools Abroad to offer the bilingual Deutsche Internationale Abiturprüfung (DIAP, German International Abitur Examination).
-As much as 50 percent of the Abitur exams can be taken in English.
+As much as 50 per cent of the Abitur exams can be taken in English.
 To prepare students for these exams, Geography is taught bilingually from K07 to K09 and in English from K10; history is taught bilingually in all years from K08.

 The Business College is based in the Pok Fu Lam Campus.